 WPA is committed to working in partnership with parents and will listen to any concerns parents may wish to raise.
-When applying or when the school is open please contact us to arrange a meeting.
+Please contact the school via email or phone call is you wish to speak with a member of staff.

 - The Class teacher is the first point of contact.
 They monitor the progress of each child and liaise with key staff about interventions needed if necessary.